Input Validation for Neural Networks via Runtime Local Robustness Verification: Observation on Robustness Radii of Inputs from Different Categories

-To validate our observations, we trained more FNNs and CNNs of various structures and conducted the same measure.
+To confirm our observations, we trained more FNNs and CNNs of various structures and conducted the same measure.
 Table~\ref{p-table} shows the results.
-In the table, on each network, we show its training dataset (column Dataset), network structure (column Network), where (\(3\times30,10_{1}\)) describes FNN-MNIST, (\(6^{(3,3)},16^{(3,3)},128,10_{1}\)) describes CNN-MNIST and (\(6^{(5,5)},16^{(5,5)},120,84,10\)) describes CNN-CIFAR.
+In the table, on each network, we show its training dataset (column Dataset), network structure (column Network), where (\(3\times30,10_{1}\)) describes three fully connected layers of 30 neurons with an output layer of 10 neurons (i.e., FNN-MNIST), and the subscript 1 is just to distinguish different networks with the same structure.
+The network (\(6^{(3,3)},16^{(3,3)},128,10_{1}\)) describes a CNN with a convolutional layer of 6 filter of 3\(\times\) 3, a convolutional layer of 16 filters of 3\(\times\) 3, a fully connected layer of 128 neurons and an output layer of 10 neurons (i.e., CNN-MNIST).
+The network (\(6^{(5,5)},16^{(5,5)},120,84,10\)) describes CNN-CIFAR.
 For each network structure, we adopted different activation functions (column Activation).
-The table also shows the accuracy on the test dataset (column Acc.) and the average approximate robustness radii of the first 10 inputs (we chose 10 because we believe that 10 is enough to compare the average values and generating adversarial attacks e.g., HOP can be very time-consuming) in the test dataset of six categories: correctly classified inputs (column Valid), misclassified inputs (column Mis.), adversarial examples from FGSM attacks with \(\epsilon = 0.1\), FGSM attacks with \(\epsilon=0.05\), C\&W attacks and HOP attacks.
+The table also shows the accuracy on the test dataset (column Acc.) and the average approximate robustness radii of the first 10 inputs in the test dataset of six categories: correctly classified inputs (column Valid), misclassified inputs (column Mis.), adversarial examples from FGSM attacks with \(\epsilon = 0.1\), FGSM attacks with \(\epsilon=0.05\), C\&W attacks and HOP attacks.
+We chose 10 because we believe that 10 is enough to compare the average values, and generating adversarial attacks e.g., HOP can be very time-consuming.
 The average running time of each call to \(\algrobust\) is also recorded in column Time(s).
 The column P-value will be explained later (see Section~\ref{distribution}).
 From the table, we can see that our observation is valid on all trained networks.
-Our experiments can be easily reproduced since we only use open source tools with a little modification (e.g., Algorithm~\ref{alg:binary}).
-The modified code and all trained networks in this paper have been uploaded to an online repository\footnote{https://www.github.com/jiangchaoliu/eran.git}.
-Even though we believe that people can easily reproduce our experiments with their own trained networks.

-There are CNNs~\cite{hu2018,xie2017} that have high accuracies on CIFAR10.
-But these networks usually adopt layers other than fully-connected, convolutional and max-pooling layers and are out of the scope of this paper and beyond the ability of current local robustness verifiers~\cite{katz2017,Ehlers2017,wang2018,dutta2018,singh2018fast}.
+That is, the approximate robustness radii of valid inputs are much more than misclassfied inputs and adversarial examples, especially those from strong attacks.
+The running time for each call to \(\algrobust\) is also short enough (mostly below 1s) to be deployed at runtime.